JoshSJKim/FCC---Basic-JavaScript/README.md

 - The nextInLine function should then return the element that was removed.
   - Assign a const variable for arr.shift() as removed to store the removed number, then return the removed variable.

+#### Note to self
+- True and False in terms of Booleans are not strings.